NETWAYS/gitlab-training/day1/03_Basics/04_Status.md

 * Objective:
  * Play with `git diff`
 * Steps:
- * Change files
+ * Edit README.md
  * Use `git diff` to compare unstaged changes
- * Add the changed files to the staging area
+ * Add the changed file to the staging area
  * Use `git diff` again
  * Compare the staging area with the latest commit in `.git repository`